-In its 2014 Uniform Crime Report, the Florida Department of Law Enforcement reported 10,236 forcible sex offenses and 2,576 arrests; arrest numbers show a slight decrease over the data from the 2013 report, while the offenses have increased slightly.
-The Centers for Disease Control and Prevention (CDC) National Intimate Partner and Sexual Violence Survey (NISVS) published data in 2011, which found that approximately one out of every six women in Florida - more than 1.3 million - had been the victim of rape or attempted rape while 42% of women in Florida had experienced other forms of sexual violence.
+In the 2015 Florida Statewide Violent Crime by Offense Report, the Florida Department of Law Enforcement reported 10,732 forcible sex offenses and 2,487 arrests; arrest numbers show a slight decrease over the data from the 2014 report, while the offenses have increased slightly.
+The Centers for Disease Control and Prevention (CDC) National Intimate Partner and Sexual Violence Survey (NISVS) published data in 2011, which found that approximately one out of every six women in Florida - more than 1.3 million - had been the victim of rape or attempted rape while 42 percent of women in Florida had experienced other forms of sexual violence.

 Victims of sexual violence who do not receive recovery services face serious risks to their health and well-being.
 Adverse childhood experiences, including child sexual abuse, can lead to serious long-term physical and mental health problems, poor job performance, and work absenteeism in adulthood (Anda et al., 2004).
-Further, research has found that rape survivors who had the assistance of an advocate were significantly more likely to have police reports taken and were less likely to be treated negatively by police officers.
+Further, research has found that rape survivors who had the assistance of an advocate were significantly more likely to have police reports taken and were less likely to receive negative treatment by law enforcement officers.
 These women also reported that they experienced less distress after their contact with the legal system (Rebecca Campbell, 2006).